 Now it was Calvin who looked victorious, he arched a brow in his friend’s direction as if to say, “Still so haughty?”
 Campbell crossed her arms about her breasts and bite her lip and then scoffed at the fat man.

 “I can’t believe it.
 I can’t believe our collective tastes have reached such lows.
-Decades ago this city used to be the art capital of the world and now… THIS is what passes as art?
+Decades ago this city used to be the art capital of the world and now… THIS?
+This is what passes as art?
 This ghastly aberration?!
 Lynder Partridge is nothing more than an over-hyped elitist.”

-Darby was taken aback and for a moment he stood in stunned silence; he’d not expected such passion.
-Calvin sighed, it was not the first time he’d witnessed such an outburst.
-Before either of the men could respond a new voice fluttered over the air, low and scratchy and strangely sonorous.
+Darby was taken aback and for a moment he stood in stunned silence; he’d not expected such a sudden deluge of passion.
+Calvin only sighed, it was not the first time he’d witnessed such an outburst.
+Before either of the men could respond, a new voice fluttered over the air, low and scratchy and strangely sonorous.